wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism_ram_io.md

 We execute this program on a computer with cores that compute at 100 Gflop/sec and with a disk with 100 MB/sec read and write bandwidth.

+The program is written such that at any given time at most one file is being read/written from/to disk.
+For instance, if Task #1 starts writing its output file before Task #2, then Task #2 cannot start writing its output file until Task #1's output file has been written.

 What is the best parallel speedup  that can be achieved when running on 2 cores?